 We partner with ministries like LeaderWise and Science for the Church to offer a wide variety of opportunities to equip leaders, including Adaptive Leadership; Journey Groups; Race, Science, and the Church; and Boundaries Training.

-Equipping Preachers
+Equipping Pastors

 The Synod is working with presbyteries to train and equip preachers, both those exploring whether they might want to be added to a supply preaching list, and those who offer their sermons every week.
 Courses of various lengths as well as monthly workshops will be offered.